Home/Blog/Lifestyle/Ayurveda/12 Health Benefits of Drinking Jeera Water You Should Know

 8) Contains Potential Anti-Carcinogenic Properties

-Few studies have highlighted the anti-carcinogenic properties of cumin seeds, with some research exploring their effect on various cancer cell lines [9].
+Some early research is looking into the protective qualities of these seeds at a cellular level, though more human studies are still needed [8].
 However, these findings are preliminary, based primarily on lab studies, and more extensive human clinical evidence is needed to prove this conclusively.

 9) Relieves Mild Acidity and Heartburn

 In the context of traditional use, it may help soothe the stomach by supporting balanced digestion and reducing excess acidity, which is often a result of poor Agni (digestive fire).
-Some people find it helpful for managing mild discomforts like heartburn, but it should not be considered a treatment for diagnosed conditions such as Gastroesophageal Reflux Disease (GERD).
+While many find it soothing for occasional gastric discomfort or heartburn, it is best used as a gentle way to settle your digestion after meals.

 10) Supports Haemoglobin Production in Mild Anaemia

-It contains iron, an essential mineral for hemoglobin production and red blood cell formation.
-Including it as part of a balanced diet may support overall iron intake (approximately 100g of jeera contains 66mg of iron) [10].
-It is not a treatment for clinical anaemia.
+It contains iron, an essential mineral for haemoglobin production and red blood cell formation.
+Including it as part of a balanced diet may support overall iron intake (approximately 100g of jeera contains 66mg of iron) [9].
+Although cumin is iron-rich by weight, the quantities typically consumed provide only a small contribution to daily iron needs.
+Also, it is not a treatment for clinical anaemia.
 People with suspected anaemia must seek medical advice for proper diagnosis and prescription treatment.

 12) Traditionally Used During Periods and Lactation